gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-08-yaml-tag-picker.md

 - Your blog posts should be in the `_posts` directory (default for Jekyll static site generator)
 - Tags should be defined in the front matter of your posts using the YAML format
 - It can cope with tags specified as an array or as one per-line

+## Bonus!

+There's also a command to **Create YAML Tag Audit document** which will open a markdown file containing all tags, so you can do some rationalising or coallescing with search and replace.

 ----